Overview

 Special Precautions and Warnings

-Lithium treatment is LIKELY UNSAFE in women who are breast-feeding.
+Breast-feeding: Lithium is likely unsafe to use while breast-feeding.
 Lithium can enter breast milk and cause unwanted side effects in a nursing infant.
 It should only be used in very rare circumstances with close monitoring by a healthcare provider.

-Brugada syndrome: Brugada syndrome is a type of heart disease that increases the risk of the heart suddenly stopping.
-Lithium should not be used in people who have Brugada syndrome or those who have a history of abnormal ECG readings.
+Brugada syndrome: Lithium shouldn't be used in people who have Brugada syndrome or those who have a history of abnormal ECG readings.
 Also, stop taking lithium and contact your doctor if you start feeling faint or have changes in heartbeat.

-Dehydration: Fever, sweating, and diarrhea can increase the risk of dehydration and salt loss.
-Lithium can make dehydration worse.
+Dehydration: Lithium can make dehydration worse.
 If you are dehydrated or have low salt levels you might need to change your lithium dose.
 Talk to your doctor.

-Elderly individuals: As people get older, lithium can build up in the body.
-Also, older people tend to have other illnesses and are more likely to use many different medications.
-Older age, other illnesses, and use of many medications makes it more likely that someone will have lithium side effects, and some can be quite serious.
+Elderly individuals: Older age, other illnesses, and use of many medications makes it more likely that someone will have serious lithium side effects.

 Heart disease: Lithium may cause irregular heart rhythms.
 This may be a problem, especially for people who have heart disease.